mbressan06/react-ts-boilerplate/README.md

 ## Getting Start

-Run the following commands in your terminal
+Run the following commands in your terminal for development run

+    npm start

+For build run the command

+    npm run build

 <!-- TODO: Steps -->